karthik111/video_anomaly_detection/README.md

 - Coded the feature extractor layer

 To do:
-- Build a simple classification model based on the feature extractor of a few video clips. z
+- Build a simple classification model based on the feature extractor of a few video clips.
+- Obtain anomaly detection accuracy.
 - Build a UMAP dimensionality reducer for different anomaly types
+- Compare current feature extractor to embeddings from a vision transformer

+20-May-2023
+- Built a CIFAR 10 classifier with custom images to be used for to process the interim layer of video feature extractor